mariscellaneous/Aligning_OIB_Snow_Radar/README.md

-# Aligning_OIB_Snow_Radar
+# Aligning OIB Snow Radar data

-Co-located radar traces from NASA Operation IceBridge Snow Radar data.
+This is a method of co-locating traces from snow radar data.